 My Personal Style

 Many of us did not begin expressing our personal style until our teenage years.
 Some started earlier, but mostly, our parents made those decisions for us.
 My mom was pretty strict regarding what we were allowed to wear, one of the first ways our personalities came out.

 Ear piercings were not allowed.
 Mom would say, “If God meant for you to have holes in your body, you would have been born with them.”
 I was 16 years old when my ears were pierced for the first time.
 And that was after an agreement that I would chop my hair off.
 She was concerned that the earrings would get stuck in my hair and rip my ear.
 Being the stubborn person I am, I agreed.
 Worse haircut EVER, and I doubt I’d make the same decision again.

 But I showed my mom.
 After I turned 18, I got my second hole.
 In my twenties, I got the third one in one ear.
 I mean, it was the eighties.
 And the last one, a cartilage earring, I did in my 50’s.
 I did not need my mother’s approval to do that.
 It’s funny because my teenage self still hears her opinion in my head.
 Honestly, it makes me laugh.

 Today, one of the ways I express my personal style is through the bracelets I wear.
 They are words that I manifest and affirm.
 If I am having a difficult day or want to have a positive start to my day, I need only look at my wrist and touch the words.

 Sure, I have had my fair share of comments.
 Some say, “Wow, those are a lot of bracelets.”
-I wear nine on one wrist.
-And, I never take them off.
-Four of them are from Little Words Project.
-Faith & Peace are from their collection.
+I wear seven on one wrist.
+And I never take them off.
+Four of them is from Little Words Project.
+Faith & Peace is from their collection.
 The others are custom bracelets.